mkm-cdnz/codexAlpha/README.md

 # Targeting Job Applications with LLMs (MVP)

-I’m building a lightweight workflow to generate **targeted resumes and cover letters** from a single source of truth (XML + HTML templates).
+I’m building a lightweight workflow to generate **targeted resumes and cover letters** from a single source of truth (XML + HTML templates with Internal CSS).
 I keep content in GitHub so I can version changes, print to PDF with clickable links, and interact directly with my custom GPT.

 ## Why I’m doing this